 Such biochemical observations offer tantalizing possibilities that mercury can be involved in a mechanism of AD.
 The process of microtubular treadmilling is controlled largely by thiol-containing proteins.
 Perhaps mercury is simply acting as a thiol reagent and any other thiol-reactive chemical would produce the same effects.
 For example, the lipid peroxidation product 4-hydroxynonenal inhibits neurite outgrowth, disrupts neuronal microtubules, and modifies cellular tubulin.
 Is this also acting by oxidizing thiol groups?
 As yet we do not have a complete plausible biochemical mechanism for the genesis of AD, nor do we know how mercury interferes with this process in vitro or whether or not mercury acts in vivo.

-The three modern faces of mercury--methyl mercury in fish, mercury vapor from amalgam tooth fillings, and ethyl mercury in vaccines--represent our most recent encounter with this ancient metal.
+Conclusions and Research Needs The three modern faces of mercury--methyl mercury in fish, mercury vapor from amalgam tooth fillings, and ethyl mercury in vaccines--represent our most recent encounter with this ancient metal.
 Despite thousands of years of history of human exposure and intense research activity in our lifetime, many of its toxic actions remain unexplained.
 This review reveals key gaps in our knowledge, gaps that highlight important research needs.

 The main features of the disposition of methyl mercury in the body are well known.
 Nevertheless, some key gaps remain both in pharmacokinetics and in the mechanisms of transport and metabolism.